-Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on June 8.
+Editor’s Note: Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you’re fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on October 21.

 What’s on offer

 One of Europe’s biggest hitters for good reason, Spain pulls tourists in by the millions thanks to its warm weather, laidback vibe and excellent food and wine.